Ninad-Bhangui/rusty-at-rust/official-doc-stuff/20_iterator_closure/README.md

 ```

 - Closures can access variables from the scope they're defined in

+**Note** I do not understand the below clearly.
+Attempt to understand clearly later and update
 - All closures implement at least one of the traits: `Fn`, `FnMut`, or `FnOnce`
 `Fn` - Borrow values in scope immutably. (`x` would be borrowed immutably in above snippet)
 `FnMut` - Borrow values mutably.